-Diagnosis & Treatment of Mild Cognitive Impairment
+Living with Mild Cognitive Impairment

 There is no specific medication for MCI at this time.
-The medications available to treat AD have been used in some studies but are not always recommended for MCI.
+The medications available to Alzheimer’s disease have been used in some studies, but are not always recommended for MCI.
 There are ongoing clinical trials to study whether experimental treatments designed for Alzheimer’s disease are helpful for those with MCI who have AD as a cause.

 Importantly, there are a number of lifestyle modifications that have been shown to help individuals with MCI.
 These include: